North Carolina Catastrophic Injury Lawyers

 As the term implies, accidents are unexpected.
 Most people do not spend time preparing for the unlikely event of being injured, even those who work in dangerous jobs like construction or who participate in extreme sports.
 However, should the unthinkable happen, you'll want a dedicated advocate on your side who will put your interests first in seeking compensation from any parties that may be liable for your injuries.

-At Rhine Law Firm, P.C., we help clients determine their legal options for filing personal injury and wrongful death claims for accidents caused by the negligence of others.
+At Rhine Law Firm, P.C., we help clients determine their legal options for filing a claim for accidents caused by the negligence of others.
 We will put our decades of legal experience behind you in seeking the full and fair compensation to which you are entitled.
 From our office in Wilmington, we represent clients injured throughout North Carolina.

 Pursuing Just Compensation for Your Injuries